Dragod/sddocs2.0/docs/README.md

 > A quick guide to writing the color/skin files in as sane a way as possible

-### Nesting
+### General Rules.
 ------------

+1. For single items, always use the generic classes where possible in the html.
+If you are writing a class that is single use, maybe a single button, look to see if there is a class already written to do the same thing and use that.
+2. Use the functions and mixins wherever possible.
+This increases consistency and reduces possible bugs, while making the skinning process more robust.
-Always try to keep nesting and class chaining to a minimum.
-No styles should be nested more than three deep, but in general try and keep to single classes.
+3. Nesting - Always try to keep nesting and class chaining to a minimum.
+No styles should be nested more than three deep, but in general try and keep to single classes, or single classes with base elements nested. (i.e. `.cs-list-menu li` ).

 ### Mixins/Functions
 --------------------